 - pinch of salt

-In a large dutch oven or soup to over medium-high heat, sauté onions and garlic for 3-4 minutes.
+In a large dutch oven over medium heat, sauté onions and garlic for 2 minutes.
 Add the minced jalapeños, oregano, cumin, and white pepper and cook together with the onion/garlic mixture for another minute.

 Place all ingredients in a small food processor or blender and process until smooth.
 Add more lime juice or water if need to thin out.